simplethings/SimpleThingsTransactionalBundle/README.markdown

     }

-With the transactional bundle the following workflow is applied to a controller that is marked as transactional (by default only if POST, PUT, DELETE request is found).
+With the transactional bundle the following workflow is applied to a controller that is marked as transactional (by default only if POST, PUT, DELETE, PATCH request is found).

 1. A transaction is started before the controller is called
 2. The controller execution is wrapped in a try-catch block